 Whenever a member of the Board (i) resigns or is terminated from his or her existing principal officer position or (ii) violates the Company's Code of Ethics, Corporate Governance Guidelines or any other Company policy applicable to members of the Board from time to time, he or she shall offer his or her resignation to the Board or Nominating and Corporate Governance Committee for its consideration.
-The Board or Nominating and Corporate Governance Committee shall consider the resignation offer, giving due consideration to all relevant factors that the Board or Nominating and Corporate Governance Committee deems appropriate under the circumstances, including, without limitation, any rule or regulation promulgated under the Securities Exchange Act of 1934, and shall recommend to the Board or

-Nominating and Corporate Governance Committee the action to be taken with respect to such resignation offer.
+The Board or Nominating and Corporate Governance Committee shall consider the resignation offer, giving due consideration to all relevant factors that the Board or Nominating and Corporate Governances, including, without limitation, any rule or regulation promulgated under the Securities Exchange Act of 1934, and shall recommend to the Board or Nominating and Corporate Governance Committee the action to be taken with respect to such resignation offer.